-- (1) During the research and dissertation phase of four semesters, the PhD student performs research, publishes the results of the research, prepares the thesis proposal for discussion, and presents it to the appointed evaluation committee.
+- (1) During the research and dissertation phase of four semesters, the PhD student performs research, publishes the results of the research, prepares the thesis proposal for discussion.
 The dissertation shall be submitted within three years of commencing the research and dissertation phase, or within four years in case a passive semester is taken.
-During the research and dissertation phase (in the doctoral degree acquisition procedure) the student status may be suspended for no longer than two semesters. - (2) During the four semesters, altogether 120 credits shall be collected: - a) Minimum 100 credits shall be acquired from research and publication activities (including a minimum of 40 credits from publications, and 1-20 credits may be awarded in the case of a successful thesis proposal discussion). - b) a maximum of 24 credits may be earned from teaching and education organisation. - a) The PhD student shall acquire a minimum of 18 credits in a semester. - d) The research and dissertation phase ends with the final certificate (absolutorium) if the student has acquired 240 credits (study and research phase 120 credits + research and dissertation phase 120 credits). - (3) The research and dissertation phase normally ends with obtaining the final certificate (absolutorium) at the end of the eighth active semester, provided that 240 credits have been earned (this includes the successful defence of the thesis proposal).
+During the research and dissertation phase (in the doctoral degree acquisition procedure) the student status may be suspended for no longer than two semesters. - (2) During the four semesters, altogether 120 credits shall be collected: - a) A minimum of 100 credits shall be acquired for research activities; - b) 20 credits are awarded for a successful thesis proposal discussion if it takes place before the end of the 8th semester (deadline for submission: 15 March or 15 October of the 8th active semester at the latest): - c) a maximum of 24 credits may be earned from teaching and education organisation.
+It is not compulsory to acquire teaching credits. - d) The PhD student shall acquire a minimum of 18 credits in the autumn semester.

+- e) The research and dissertation phase ends with the final certificate (absolutorium) if the student has acquired 240 credits (study and research phase 120 credits + research and dissertation phase 120 credits) and he/she has fully met study obligations. - (3) The research and dissertation phase normally ends with obtaining the final certificate (absolutorium) at the end of the eighth active semester, provided that 240 credits have been earned.
 Pursuant to the provisions of the UDR, the final certificate may also be acquired before completing the eighth active semester.